GKitavi/alx-system_engineering-devops/0x00-shell_basics/README.md

-'The following script prints the absolute pathname of the current working directory.'
+A script that prints the absolute pathname of the current working directory.